November 20, 2023

 Make sure your upfit partner has a long track record of producing quality upfits that can stand the test of time for your customers.
 After all, a poor experience on a product from your lot reflects on you.

 Speaking of poor experiences, how your upfit partner handles those is paramount.
-As we said, when a customer has a poor experience with a product you sold, they’re coming back to you.
+As we said, when a customer has a poor experience with a product you sold, they’re not coming back to you.

 It’s important that you have a fair, responsive and capable partner when situations like this arise.
 A good upfit partner should have no issues working out agreements for customer warranty and support issues, as well as vehicle maintenance and service.

 Depending upon your volume needs, it’s important that you find an upfitter that can meet them in a timely and efficient manner.
 Whether it’s a sprawling installation center or a smaller bay-build operation, the first question you need to ask yourself is, “Can they get the job done?”.

 The next thing you need to consider is if your upfit partner can get the job done efficiently, whether that be in terms of cost, time or logistics.